How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 How long does an EHCP take from start to finish?

-The legal maximum is 20 weeks from the date the LA receives a request for an EHC needs assessment to the date the final EHCP is issued.
+The legal maximum is 20 weeks from the date the local authority receives a request for an EHC needs assessment to the date the final EHCP is issued.
 This is set out in regulation 13 of the SEN and Disability Regulations 2014.
-In practice, around half of LAs miss this deadline.
+In practice, many local authorities miss this deadline — the LGSCO regularly upholds delay complaints.

-What happens if the LA misses the 20-week deadline?
+What happens if the local authority misses the 20-week deadline?

-Missing the deadline is a breach of the LA's statutory duty.
-You can complain to the LA's complaints team, then to the Local Government and Social Care Ombudsman, or pursue judicial review.
-Many parents send a pre-action letter referring to the breach and the LA then issues the plan within days.
+Missing the deadline is a breach of the local authority's statutory duty.
+You can complain to the local authority's complaints team, then to the Local Government and Social Care Ombudsman, or seek specialist advice about judicial review.
+Some parents use pre-action correspondence after advice from IPSEA or SOSSEN — outcomes vary.

 Are there shorter deadlines within the 20 weeks?